PARAFE: Eligibility for entry only (minors)

+Eligibility for exit only

+On 30 June 2023, eligibility on exit of the Schengen area was extended to all adults (aged 18 years or over), without condition of citizenship.
+Travellers remain subjected to the possession of a valid biometric passport.
+As of July 2023, this means passport holders from the following countries can use PARAFE:

+Optional nature

+The PARAFE system is not mandatory.
+Travellers can choose to have their travel documents manually checked by a border guard at the checkpoint.

 Operation

-To use the PARAFE gates, the traveller must have a biometric passport from France and certain other countries (these ePassports have the biometric logo on the front cover).
+To use the PARAFE gates, the traveller must have a biometric passport from one of the eligible countries (these ePassports have the biometric logo on the front cover).
 A computer in the gate scanner reads all the information contained in the chip inside the passport, while a camera takes a picture of the passenger from which biometric patterns are verified against those from the picture saved in the passport chip.
 The ePassport gate scanner reads all the information contained in the chip inside the passport and runs the data against numerous databases to determine if the traveller is a security risk, while a camera takes a picture of the traveller and an officer at a control station behind the gates checks that the image captured by the camera matches the one on the passport (facial recognition).
 Once the data verification and facial recognition process is complete, doors will automatically either open, signifying that the traveller is permitted to enter and/or exit the country, or remain closed and a stop icon illuminate, demonstrating that the traveller has failed the security checks and will personally meet with immigration officials.

 Availability

-At present, PARAFE eGates are available at the following locations:
+At present, PARAFE Gates are available at the following locations: